-Painting your interior walls is a simple way to refresh and update your Flower Mound home.
-But choosing the right paint color can be tricky.
+Painting your interior walls is a simple way to refresh and update your Corinth home.
+But choosing the right interior paint color can be tricky.

 You may see a swatch in the store and think it will look one way, but on the wall, it turns out looking completely different.
 Lighting, surrounding decor, and the underlying tones of the paint color can all affect how it eventually looks on your wall.